 PhD Projects in Climate Dynamics

 We always seek knowledgable and motivated graduate students for PhD projects in the climate sciences.
-Possible projects may address questions, for example, in large-scale dynamics such as, How and why do monsoons change under global warming?
+Possible projects may address questions, for example, in large-scale dynamics such as, How do global precipitation patterns change under global warming?
 What shapes the trajectories and intensities of midlatitude storms?
 Or they may address questions in smaller-scale dynamics such as, How does cloud cover change under global warming?
-How can we improve the representation of low clouds in climate models?
+How can we improve the parameterization of clouds in climate models?
 One focus currently is the design of Earth system models that learn from observations and high-resolution simulations using methods from data assimilation and machine learning.
 There are opportunities for PhD students with strong computational backgrounds in this area, jointly advised by Andrew Stuart in Computing and Mathematical Sciences.

 PhD students need to have an undergraduate degree or equivalent in physics, mathematics, engineering, the atmospheric sciences, or a related field.
 A solid background in mathematics and physics is generally more important than prior experience in the atmospheric or climate sciences.

-If you are interested in a PhD project, please apply to Caltech‘s PhD program in Environmental Science and Engineering and/or contact Tapio Schneider (e-mail: firstname.lastname@example.org).
+If you are interested in a PhD project, please contact Tapio Schneider (e-mail: firstname.lastname@example.org) or apply directly to Caltech‘s PhD program in Environmental Science and Engineering.
 The deadline for applications is January 1.